DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 mltree
 ```

 R efficiently stores this tree as a `phylo format` object.
-You can this tree has 849 tips and each tip corresponds to a genome in our dataset.
+You can see this tree has 596 tips and each tip corresponds to a genome in our dataset.
 We can look at the order of tips by extracting variables from this object.
 For example to print the first ten tip labels:

 ```{r query_tip_tree}
 head(mltree$tip.label)